-The breed remained largely unknown to the West, and it wasn’t until the 20th Century that the first Shih Tzus arrived in Europe.
+The breed remained largely unknown to the West until the 20th Century which is when they first arrived in Europe.
 In 1933, the first Shih Tzus was shown in England alongside the Lhasa Apsos.

 In China, the breed almost became extinct during the 20th Century following the takeover of the Chinese Communist party in 1949.
 A small number survived, and 14 Shih Tzus became the foundation of all Shih Tzu that now exist.

 Shih Tzus are great dogs for families and children in particular.
 They’re easy to manage and control, and can happily live in a variety of different homes; from small flats to larger suburban houses.

 Find out more about this lovable breed in our in-depth guide.